 Activities and Other Program Features: AUC has a number of academic, cultural, and community service clubs which students are encouraged to join.
 Some clubs and other campus entities arrange trips to different parts of Egypt.
 Some courses, especially Egyptology courses, have a number of off-campus excursions.
 AUC offers students a number of opportunities to do volunteer work, such as work with migrants and refugees.

 Accommodation: AUC has student residences on campus and a dormitory in the Zamalek neighborhood of central Cairo.
 AUC runs a regular shuttle bus (with free wi-fi) between the campus and Zamalek as well as shuttles between campus and other parts of central Cairo.
+USC students are required to live in AUC housing.

 Dates: Fall, Spring, or Year.
 Fall semester runs from late August to mid December; spring semester runs from late January to early June.